 Amelia Island State Park

-With beautiful beaches, marshes, and tropical forests to explore, Amelia Island State Park is sure to be a crowd-pleaser with every beach bum, amateur naturalist, and fisherman in your travel crew.
+With beautiful beaches, marshes, and tropical forests to explore, Amelia Island State Park is sure to be a crowd-pleaser for every beach bum, amateur naturalist, and fisherman in your travel crew.
 You can even add on experiences like horseback riding on the beach or kayaking through the mangroves in search of local wildlife.

 One of the popular (and free!) things to do on Amelia Island is going shelling, which is just a fancy way of saying hunting for and collecting seashells.
 Oysters, periwinkle, and sand dollars are all popular finds.
 What an amazing souvenir and memory to bring back home!